gu-dsan6725/final-project/AI_code_refactoring.md

 * **Outdated dependencies** to test automatic upgrades.
 * **Messy project structures** to test file organization improvements.

+**_Note that the following is simply an example of poor code to unit test your solution, once you have a solution you need to showcase it working on [AWS FMBench Orchestrator](https://github.com/awslabs/fmbench-orchestrator) repo.
+You can fork this repo, have your agent work on it and submit a PR once you have tested the new and improved code written by your agent_**.

 Example synthetic repo files:

 #### **1\.
 Python Code with Outdated Practices**